OICR/softeng-blog/_posts/dusan_andric/2016-10-28-azure-openstack.md

 ### Networking

 ***This step is important***.
-The Storage Emulator is configured to only accept connections from localhost by default.
+Currently the Azure Storage Emulator is limited to only accepting connections from localhost by default.
 This can be changed by editing the config file, but then the storage server will become unavailable localy from the Windows instance.
 Also it appears that storage clients when run with emulation mode set to true will also attempt to connect to a storage service running locally.